cpjobling/eg-247-textbook/fourier_series/2/worksheet10.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Plot the numerical results from Matlab calculation.
+Plot the numerical results from the MATLAB calculation.

 Convert symbolic to numeric result